Román Torres: Cartagines, Costa Rican League

 In January 2021, Torres signed with Costa Rican club C.S.
 Cartaginés.

 Dallas Sidekicks

 Torres signed with the Dallas Sidekicks of the Major Arena Soccer League on 3 February 2023.

+Tacoma Stars

+Torres returned to the Pacific Northwest in August 2023, signing with the Major Arena Soccer League's Tacoma Stars.

 International career

 Torres was a member of the Panama U-20 squad that took part in the 2005 FIFA World Youth Cup in the Netherlands.

 Torres has made 119 appearances for the full Panama national team, including qualifying matches for the 2006, 2010, 2014 and 2018 World Cup.
 He made his debut at the 2005 CONCACAF Gold Cup against South Africa on 17 July 2005.
 He also made three appearances at the 2007 CONCACAF Gold Cup.

 While captaining the Panamanian squad in the semi-final match of the 2015 CONCACAF Gold Cup Torres scored the first goal of the match on a header.
 His team, down a man based on a red card awarded by the referee, lost the match in extra time after Torres was called for a handball late in regulation.

 On 10 October 2017, during the final qualifying match for the 2018 FIFA World Cup, Torres scored the game-winning goal against Costa Rica with three minutes left in the game, which combined with the United States' loss to Trinidad and Tobago, helped Panama qualify for their first ever World Cup, making him a national hero.

 Torres was named in Panama's 23-man squad for the 2018 World Cup in Russia.

 Before Panama's final game in the 2018 World Cup against Tunisia, Torres announced his official retirement from the national side.
 Torres achieved his dream of helping Panama reach the country's first ever World Cup.

 However he has since backtracked from his statement, accepting a call-up for a friendly against Venezuela in September 2018, and was included in Panama's squad for the 2019 CONCACAF Gold Cup.